Garfield High School (New Jersey): Athletics

 The Garfield High School Boilermakers participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to realignment that took effect in the fall of 2010, Garfield was a member of the smaller Bergen-Passaic Scholastic League (BPSL).
 With 810 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The school participates as the host school / lead agency for joint boys / girls swimming teams with Hasbrouck Heights High School.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The 1939 football team defeated Miami (Fla.)
-High School in a game played at the Miami Orange Bowl in front of a crowd of 25,000 by a score of 16-13, capturing the program's first ever national championship.
+High School in a game played at the Miami Orange Bowl in front of a crowd of 25,000 by a score of 16–13, capturing the program's first ever national championship.

 The boys baseball team won the North I Group IV state sectional championships in both 1962 and 1965.

 The girls volleyball team competed in the Group II state championships, falling to Tenafly High School in 1982 and Fort Lee High School in 1988.

 The wrestling team won the North I Group II state sectional championship in 1990.

 The girls track team won the Group II indoor state championship in 1991.

 The 2015 boys soccer team defeated Dover High School by a score of 4-2 in the tournament final to win the North II Group II state sectional championship, the program's first state title since 1975.
 The team defeated Holmdel High School by a 2-1 margin, scoring twice with a little more than two minutes remaining in the game, to win the Group II state title at Kean University and capture the program's first state championship.

 Administration

 The school's principal is Dora D'Amico.
-Her administration team includes two vice principals.
+Her administration team includes three vice principals.